Victims of Halle synagogue attack still traumatized | DW | 09.10.2020

 Read more: Who were the victims of the Halle attack?

-When the trial began this summer, ten months after the attack, Mollie was the first witness to testify in court.
+When the trial began this summer, 10 months after the attack, Sharfman was the first witness to testify in court.
 This was also the moment when she began to see herself as a "survivor."

 When she had first heard a journalist describe her as a survivor, she had rejected the notion as absurd.
-"Survivor" was the role of her grandfather – he survived the Holocaust but lost his whole family in the Holocaust before emigrating from Europe to the United States.
-That was the family history – Mollie, the first grandchild in a family that was all but wiped out.
+"Survivor" was the role of her grandfather — he survived the Holocaust but lost his whole family, before emigrating from Europe to the United States.
+Sharfman was the first grandchild in a family that was all but wiped out.

 "My grandfather is a Holocaust survivor, my whole life, that's been his role.
 I was proud of that.
-He went through a very terrible thing and he was able to live, and live a life and give us love and teach us Judaism," says Mollie
+He went through a very terrible thing and he was able to live, and live a life and give us love and teach us Judaism," said Sharfman.

 Read more: Synagogue attack suspect was part of online extremist circles

 A few weeks after her appearance in court, Yom Kippur came around again.
-Mollie invited her friends to her home in Berlin, where they celebrated and sang together.
-"The words of the songs really resonate with us, they describe what we went through and remind us that even in hard times, God is there and will stand by us, no matter what happens," Mollie says.
+Sharfman invited her friends to her home in Berlin, where they celebrated and sang together.
+"The words of the songs really resonate with us, they describe what we went through and remind us that even in hard times, God is there and will stand by us, no matter what happens," she said.
 She remembers a woman telling her that it is because of these songs that the Jewish people will live on.

 One year after the attack, Mollie Sharfman still finds it hard to deal with the fact that her life was spared.
 She is still trying to make sense of what happened and why the Jewish community still can't feel safe in Germany.